Barn Door Hardware Buying Guide

 Hanger

-Hanger Door hangers are used to attach the door to the rollers so that the door can be hung from the rail.
+Door hangers attach the door to the rollers so that the door can be hung from the rail.
 Hangers come in a variety of materials, designs, and finishes to accommodate any design plan.

 Guide

-Guide Door guides are mounted to the floor, and prevent the door from swinging.
-These keep the door on track, which is important for safety and protecting your wall.
+Door guides mount to the floor and prevent the door from swinging.
+They keep the door on track, which is important for safety and protecting your wall.

 Stop

-Stop Stops are placed on the rail and prevent the door from opening too far and coming off-track.
-Door stops are another critical piece of hardware to ensure safety.
+Stops are placed on the rail and prevent the door from opening too far and coming off-track.
+Doorstops are another critical piece of hardware to ensure safety.

 Jump Block

-Jump Block A piece of metal or plastic, usually round or square, which is attached to the top of the door to block the door from jumping upward and off of the track.
+A piece of metal or plastic, usually round or square, which is attached to the top of the door to block the door from jumping upward and off the track.

 Standoff